CPI at COP25

 - Kate Hughes, Director, International Climate and Energy, Department for Business, Energy and Industrial Strategy (BEIS)

 Zero-carbon, resilient cities offer a powerful lever to secure shared economic prosperity and boost living standards while tackling the climate crisis.
 Drawing on new evidence from the Coalition for Urban Transitions’ Climate Emergency, Urban Opportunity Report, and best practices from the C40 Cities Finance Facility and C40 Climate Action Planning Programme, this event will demonstrate why seizing the urban opportunity is critical to our future prosperity, and how cities are driving transformative climate action around the world.

-The event will start with a keynote address that explores the vital importance of urban climate action and the immense social and economic benefits of creating compact, connected and clean cities, highlighting what national governments, cities and other actors can gain from seizing the urban opportunity.
-This will be followed by a panel discussion with perspectives from mayors and other actors who are leading transformative climate action in cities.
-The discussion will illustrate how developing and implementing climate action plans and financing sustainable urban infrastructure can drive progress.
-It will also explore the critical roles of different actors working together to overcome barriers to scaling climate action.
+The event started with a keynote address that explored the vital importance of urban climate action and the immense social and economic benefits of creating compact, connected and clean cities, highlighting what national governments, cities and other actors can gain from seizing the urban opportunity.
+This was followed by a panel discussion with perspectives from mayors and other actors who are leading transformative climate action in cities.
+The discussion illustrated how developing and implementing climate action plans and financing sustainable urban infrastructure can drive progress.
+It also explored the critical roles of different actors working together to overcome barriers to scaling climate action.

 Climate Policy Action in the EU and the G20

 CPI’s Executive Director, Dr. Barbara Buchner, joined a panel organized by EUI Florence, World Bank and CPLC to discuss Jos Delbeke’s book announcement on EU Policy called ‘Towards a Climate-Neutral Europe.
 Curbing the Trend’.
 It reviewed EU climate policy over the last two decades, and summarized the state of climate legislation until April 2019.
 The panel shared relevant EU policy experiences for climate action in non-EU/US G20 countries.